Phnom Penh Guide

 Phnom Penh Guide, Pchum Ben

-14 Oct.23: This religious festival, that began with Kan Ben a couple of weeks ago, terminates this weekend with Pchum Ben, which also marks the end of Buddhist Lent.
+14 Oct.23: This religious festival, which began with Kan Ben a couple of weeks ago, terminates this weekend with Pchum Ben, which also marks the end of Buddhist Lent.

 Most government offices and schools etc. will be closed for this very significant occasion.

-www.fuzzykensblog.comYesterday evening, I enjoyed a very pleasant walk along the riverfront, with many relaxing and enjoying the early evening sun.
-Although not overly busy, there was no shortage of Buddhists lighting candles, incense sticks and purchasing flowers, to pay their respects at the Preah Ang Dorngkeu Shrine, not far from the Royal Palace.
+Phnom Penh Guide. https://fuzzykensblog.com/Yesterday evening, I enjoyed a very pleasant walk along the riverfront, with many relaxing and enjoying the early evening sun.
+Although not overly busy, there was no shortage of Buddhists lighting candles, and incense sticks and purchasing flowers, to pay their respects at the Preah Ang Dorngkeu Shrine, not far from the Royal Palace.
 Also, plenty of food/drink vendors, while others sold children’s toys and balloons.
 As usual, no shortage of pigeons for the children to feed and chase around.
 I also noticed a man “selling” small birds for purchasers to release for good luck.
-I’m unsure however, as to whether this good luck extends to the seller, purchaser or the birds.
+I’m unsure, however, as to whether this good luck extends to the seller, purchaser, or the birds.

 While considering food and birds, I noticed very few foreigners or travelers amongst the locals sitting on the river wall and parkland, in front of the Royal Palace.
 Much the same from the shrine all the way up to the Night Market.
 Nonetheless, always a pleasure to see people, in a troubled world, enjoying and valuing a peaceful evening in the company of friends and relatives.